Conservation and restoration of time-based media art: MoMA Media Conservation Initiative Workshops and Expert Discussion Meetings

 Since 2017 the MoMA has hosts Media Conservation Initiative workshop and expert discussion meetings.
 This is part of a five-year initiative to share knowledge to professionals in the field of time-based media art.
 The workshops are led by experts in the field to discuss communication and collaboration across departments and institutions.
 The workshops are formatted to include discussions, presentation and practical sessions.

 Met's Time-Based Media Working Group Workshops

-New York's Metropolitan Museum of Art's staff started, Time-Based Media Working Group, became an museum in 2010 after many employees across 16 department had been struggling with the best practices in preserving time-based media art.
+New York's Metropolitan Museum of Art's staff started, Time-Based Media Working Group, became a museum in 2010 after many employees across 16 department had been struggling with the best practices in preserving time-based media art.
 The goal of the group was to create a standards for the operations and conservation of time-based media art and to better educate staff in the process.
 The group hosts specialists from the field to speak at public event lectures and presentations on the topic of time-based media art.